astralien3000/aversive--/README.md

 # Aversive++

-This project provides a C++ library that ease microcontroller programming.
+This project provides a C++ library that eases microcontroller programming.

-It's aim is to provide an interface simple enough to be able to create complex applications, and optimized enough to enable small microcontrollers to execute these applications.
+Its aim is to provide an interface simple enough to be able to create complex applications, and optimized enough to enable small microcontrollers to execute these applications.

 The other aspect of this library is to be multiplatform.
-Indeed, it is designed to provide the same API for a simulator, called SASIAE, AVR's microcontrollers, and ARM-based microcontrollers.
+Indeed, it is designed to provide the same API for a simulator (named SASIAE) and for AVR-based and ARM-based microcontrollers.

 ## Documentation

 A big part of the API is documented.
 You can find an [online documentation](http://astralien3000.github.io/aversive--), or compile the documentation from the source code with Doxygen.

-Build the documentation by executing this command at the root of the project :
+Build the documentation by executing this command at the root of the project:

 `make doc`

 Then, you can open build/doc/html/index.html with any web browser.

-## Compile
+## Building

-### Compile for SASIAE
+### Building for SASIAE
-Type the command :
+Type the command:

 `make sasiae`

 #### dependencies
- - Qt5
+ - Qt5-core

-### Compile for AVR
+### Building for AVR
-Type the command :
+Type the command:

 `make ${MMCU}`

 Where `${MMCU}` is the microcontroller's name.
-You can find a list of supported microcontrollers after the dependencies.
+You can find the names of the supported microcontrollers below.

 #### dependencies
  - avr-gcc